 Thorpe was 24 years old at the time and his record for the decathlon would not be broken until two decades later.
 Returning to New York he was recognized as a national figure and honored with a ticker-tape parade.

 His stature as an Olympic athlete was short-lived, however.
 The Olympic committee unjustly stripped Thorpe of his gold medals in 1913 after it was learned that he had received some small payments for playing sport and thus was not a true “amateur.”
 It should be noted that the Olympic committee violated its own regulations of the time when it ruled against Jim Thorpe.
-Much of this appears to have been instigated by his fellow team mate, Avery Brundage, who later went on to become president of the International Olympic Committee.
-It was not until 1982 the Olympic committee corrected its past wrong and restored Thorpe’s name to the record books.
+Much of this appears to have been instigated by his fellow teammate, Avery Brundage, who later went on to become president of the International Olympic Committee.
+It was not until 1982 that the Olympic committee corrected its past wrong and restored Thorpe’s name to the record books.

 It is possible racism played some part in the extreme reluctance to reinstate Thorpe who was of mixed Native-American, French, and Irish ancestry.
 That was certainly not the case with the public who enthusiastically admired him.
 Playing professionally in both baseball and football, Jim Thorpe personified athletic competition from the time he entered professional sports in 1913 until he retired in 1928.
-He was a superb athlete who weighed in at 190 lbs. and stood 6’1” tall.
+He was a superb athlete who weighed 190 lbs. and stood 6’1” tall.
 He was gifted with extraordinary speed, stamina, and agility.
-The public seized upon Jim Thorpe with a remarkable fervor.
+The public seized upon Jim Thorpe with remarkable fervor.

 Thorpe finally retired from professional sports when he was 41 years old.
 Thorpe was the first president of the American Professional Football Conference – an organization that later evolved into the National Football League.
 In 1950 the Associated Press recognized him as the greatest male athlete of the half-century.
 Later in 2001, the ABC television network’s popular show Wide World of Sports selected him as “Athlete of the Century.”